 As the Apple Watch offers so many other things in addition to being a fitness tracker, its health and fitness features should be viewed as a bonus rather than the main reason for purchasing this device.
-At a starting price of $350, the watch costs $100 more than some of the most expensive fitness trackers, many of which offer many more sensors and more in-depth analysis.
+The device costs more than most fitness trackers, many of which offer many more sensors and more in-depth analysis.

 Therefore, the watch is a little pricey to buy purely for its health and fitness features.
 And this is a very big problem when viewing the Apple Watch as a fitness device.
 It is far too basic, and to expensive, to be considered as a rival to some of the dedicated fitness trackers on the market.
 It does, however, offer a gateway to the large proportion of the public that has not yet considered actively monitoring their health and fitness activity.

 We are sure the Apple Watch will follow in the footsteps of the Mac, iPhone, iPad, and more recently Apple TV.
 Next year there will be a much better version.
 Two or three years down the line, the current version will appear dull and very much outdated in comparison.